kbaki-aops/lasy/README.md

 ```
 import "path/to/fileToImport" as fileToImport;
 ```

+## Issues

+- There were two issues here, but both were fixed before the most recent deployment.

+## Farewell

 Well, that's all for me!
 Let me know if you have any lingering questions.
 I'm looking forward to us working together!